School Admission Appeal Solicitors

 In many situations, primary school admissions and secondary school admissions can be a source of extreme stress and can potentially derail a well-planned academic future.
 You will have worked hard to ensure your child attends the best school for them, the school of your choice, and therefore you deserve a successful outcome to your application for a school place.

-If you have not secured the school place of our choice, you can arrange a fixed fee initial consultation with one of our expert school admission appeal solicitors.
+If you have not secured the school place of your choice, you can arrange a fixed fee initial consultation with one of our expert school admission appeal solicitors.
 We can also represent you at a school admission appeal hearing.

 School Admission Appeal